A Rigorous Framework for the Mean Field Limit of Multilayer Neural Networks: Introduction

 A major outstanding theoretical challenge in deep learning is the understanding of the learning dynamics of multilayer neural networks.
 A precise characterization of the learning trajectory is typically hard, primarily owing to the highly nonlinear and complex structure of deep learning architectures, which departs from convex optimization even when the loss function is convex.
 Recent progresses tackle this challenge with one simplification: they consider networks whose widths are very large, ideally approaching infinity.
 In particular, under suitable conditions, as the width increases, the network's behavior during training is expected to be captured by a meaningful limit.

-One such type of analysis exploits exchangeability of neurons. \cite{mei2018mean,chizat2018,rotskoff2018neural,sirignano2018mean} show that under a suitable scaling limit, the learning dynamics of wide two-layer neural networks can be captured by a gradient flow of a measure over weights.
+One such type of analysis exploits exchangeability of neurons. \cite{mei2018mean,chizat2018,rotskoff2018neural,sirignano2018mean} show that under a suitable scaling limit, the learning dynamics of wide two-layer neural networks can be captured by a Wasserstein gradient flow of a probability measure over weights.
 In this limit -- which is usually referred to as the \textit{mean field (MF) limit}, the network weights evolve nonlinearly with time.
 The MF scaling of two-layer networks require a certain normalization to be applied to the last layer, together with a learning rate that compensates for this normalization.

-Exchangeability in multilayer networks is, however, not a priori obvious and hence poses a highly non-trivial challenge.
-Several ideas have been proposed independently. \cite{nguyen2019mean} puts forth the idea that a neuron is represented by a stochastic (Markov) kernel and gives a heuristic derivation, where the MF limit is described by a certain evolution of measures over the space of stochastic kernels. \cite{araujo2019mean} considers the same scaling on networks with sufficiently large depths and rigorously derives the MF limit as an evolution of a measure on paths through layers.
-In \cite{sirignano2019mean}, the network is viewed as a time-dependent function of its initialization and this function simplifies upon concentrations over the randomness of the initialization.

-All three works employ scalings in which normalizations are applied at every layers, not just the last layer, together with compensating learning rates.
-This thereby ensures nonlinear evolution at all layers.
-There are several conceptual differences between the first two works and the third.
-While the widths of different layers are jointly taken to infinity in the first two works, \cite{sirignano2019mean} crucially assumes a sequential ordering of the limits.
-Furthermore the limiting behavior in \cite{sirignano2019mean} depends on the randomized initialization only through its expectation, whereas in \cite{nguyen2019mean}, the MF limit can display substantial differences by varying the variance of the initialization.

-Curiously while both works \cite{nguyen2019mean,araujo2019mean} consider the same scaling, they end up with different formulations.
-In \cite{araujo2019mean}, the measure on the paths admits a product structure, and hence the evolutions of the weights at different layers become mutually independent in the infinite width limit -- a phenomenon which we shall investigate in our work.
-This is proven in \cite{araujo2019mean} under the assumptions of independent and identically distributed (i.i.d.) initialization, random input and output features (i.e. untrained first and last layers), and no biases.
-On the other hand, through the language of stochastic kernels, \cite{nguyen2019mean} envisions a scenario in which these evolutions are stochastically coupled.

-The existence of a MF limit shown in these three works promises a new lens into multilayer networks' underpinnings.
-Yet unfortunately no further in-depth analysis has been performed till date.
-In particular, it is not known whether multilayer networks in the MF limit could be trained effectively and converge to a global optimum, and under what conditions.
+The MF limit under the Wasserstein gradient flow formulation has led to a fruitful line of research that explains and uncovers interesting properties of two-layer networks, such as their optimization efficacy.
+Let us delve into a few further high-level details of the two-layer case, before discussing the interesting challenge in the multilayer case.